arunasurya/bisqtransifex/translatordocumentation.md

 As of November 2019, we have three projects in Transifex:
 - bisq-desktop, which involves the translation of the Bisq software
 - bisq-website, which involves translating the main Bisq pages
-- Bisq Subtitles, which produces translations for some of the Bisq videos
+- Bisq Subtitles, which produces subtitles for some of the Bisq videos

 ## Communication
 - Daily: #transifex channel on Keybase.
 We have switched from Slack to Keybase.
 Major announcements will still be made on both channels but daily interactions take place primarily on Keybase.